makingsounds/sounds/README.md

     ___________________________________________________________________________

 3. What would you `title` your podcast?
-Example: "The Podcasts Podcast."
+Example: "The Podcaster's Podcast."
 Write down your title.

     ___________________________________________________________________________